sampsyo/fake1/src/doc/language.md

     ( File (interp "{name}.pdf") ): ( File (interp "{name}.tex") )
         ( Shell (interp "pdflatex {name}") )

 The `interp` above is a macro (TODO: function?) that in turn expands to concatenation.
 (TODO: Is this defined in a library or is it magical?
 Do we really need general macros?
-And how about `Cat`: that's magical, right?)
+And how about `Str`: that's magical, right?)

-    ( File (Cat name ".pdf") ): ( File (Cat name ".tex") )
+    ( File (Str name ".pdf") ): ( File (Str name ".tex") )
-        ( Shell (Cat "pdflatex " name) )
+        ( Shell (Str "pdflatex " name) )

-The essence of Fake's pattern matching is clearer in this desugared form.
-Fake expressions are just S-expressions.
-Pattern matching works by trying to align these trees.

-Pattern matching works much like Make but for trees instead of strings:

-1. Take as input a *goal expression*.
-For example, a goal expression `( File "paper.pdf" )` indicates that we want to build the file `paper.pdf`---our goal is for that file to exist.
-2. Look through the list of rules in the cookbook and try to match (one of) each rule's *taget expression* with the goal.
-3. For the matching rule's *prerequisite expressions*, recursively treat each as a goal and find a matching rule for each.
-This builds up a *dependency tree*.
-(TODO: What about cycles?)
-4. Now that we have a tree, execute each recipe from the bottom up.
-(TODO: How to express timestamp-based re-making?)

-Maybe one further desugaring step can get rid of the standard Make target-prerequisites-recipe syntax?

-    func pat -> res

-    func target -> Recipe( prerequisite recipe )

-    rule File (Cat name ".pdf") ->
-        Rule( ( File ( Cat name ".tex" ) )
-              ( Shell ( Cat "pdflatex " name ) ) )

-Or maybe it's:
+These elaborated expressions show the essence of values in Fake: they are S-expressions.
+The first position in a value expression is a constructor, which is always written Capitalized.
+Lower-case first positions are function calls.
+Fake provides pattern-matching for these trees along the lines of ML or any other functional language worth its salt.

+To see the similarity with an ordinary functional language, we can desugar this Make rule syntax further to a function definition.
+In general, a Make rule like this:

+    target: dependency
+        recipe

+is sugar for the Fake function declaration:

-    make target -> ( make prerequisite ) ++ recipe
+    let make target = Plan (make dependency) recipe

-    make File (Cat name ".pdf") ->
-        ( make ( File ( Cat name ".tex" ) ) )
-        ++ [ Shell ( Cat "pdflatex " name ) ]

-Where there's some manner of backtracking search.
-If any of the `rule` calls fail, that bubbles up and causes the parent match to fail.
-The pattern matcher then has to find another rule for the outer match.

-TODO: How to represent multiple prereqs and multiple recipes?

-So `Big` is a constructor and `little` is a pattern-matched function call?
-Perhaps the algorithm goes like this:

-    actions = []
-    def algorithm(target):
-        for prerequisite, recipe in make(target):
-            if algorithm(prerequisite):
-                actions += recipe
-            else:
-                return False  # Could not satisfy prerequisite. return True  # Satisfied everything.

-    make(target) -> make(target, [])
-    make(target, actions) ->
-        match rule(target) with
-            Rule(prerequisite, recipe) ->
-            | nomatch -> xxx
-    make(null, actions) -> actions

-TODO: Feels like we need to re-implement pattern matching to deal with the prereqs side of the equation.
-Or, rather, the above attempt to use the pattern-match needs to get all the matches in order and discard them, which should be pattern-matching's job.
+This declaration says, *To make `target`, first recursively try to make `dependency` and get its plan.
+If that succeeds, return a new plan that glues the result together with `recipe`.* This easily generalizes to multiple dependencies and multiple recipe steps.

+The user interacts with this Fake program by calling `make something`, which returns a full plan tree for making `something`.
+The Fake program then executes all the steps in the complete plan.

+To make this useful, we need pattern matching to work a bit differently than it does in most functional languages: it needs *backtracking*.
+In ordinary languages, a call `f x` can fail if the argument `x` matches none of the declarations for the function `f`---and a failure like this halts the program.
+In Fake, a match failure *propagates* to the calling function, causing its rule to fail.
+The backtracking pattern matcher can then try the next rule for the calling function.

+TODO: There needs to be some manner of fallback rule for `make (File s)`.
+And some universal semantics for `File` (or in general?) to implement newness detection...